 The Vieregg Lab

-We study neutrino astrophysics and cosmology utilizing radio and millimeter wavelength detection techniques.
+We study cosmology and neutrino astrophysics utilizing radio and millimeter wavelength detection techniques.

 Radio Detection of Ultra-high Energy Neutrinos: We are leaders in the design, development, simulation, and analysis of data from experiments that look for ultra-high energy astrophysical and cosmogenic neutrinos through the radio emission that is made as a result of neutrino interactions on Earth.
-We contribute to major efforts in this field, including ARA, BEACON, RNO-G, PUEO, and IceCube-Gen2.
+We contribute to major efforts in this field, including BEACON, RNO-G, and PUEO.

 Precision Measurements of CMB Polarization: We build telescopes that make precision measurements of the polarization of the CMB to learn about an inflationary period in the early universe and about the properties of neutrinos, among other things.
 We are involved in the development of CMB-S4, a large-scale ground-based CMB experiment.